Best Credit Cards in Switzerland of March 2026

 Foreign transaction fees add 1.5% to 2.5% on non-CHF purchases.
 Doesn't sound like much?
 On CHF 5,000 annual international spending, you're losing CHF 75 to CHF 125 to fees.
 Just gone.
 Poof.

 For frequent travelers or cross-border workers, this adds up fast.
 If more than 20% of your spending is international, prioritize zero foreign transaction fee cards even if they have slightly higher annual fees.
 The math works out.
+Our exchange rates guide explains exactly how Visa and Mastercard rates differ and how to avoid DCC traps.

 Insurance Coverage: Often Undervalued